bodaciousbuck/open-source-pm/README.md

 # Open Source Product Management Degree

-This resource is designed for those looking to train for their first product management (PM) job, or those early in their career looking to pick up new skills.
-Courses are divided by area of study, with each bit designed to make you a more well-rounded PM candidate.
-This is an evolving resource, so stay tuned - contributions are always welcome.
+- Use this action-oriented resource to train for your first product management (PM) job, or pick up new skills.
+- Resources are divided by area of study, and further by medium for different learning styles.
+- Each bit is designed to make you a more well-rounded PM candidate.
+This is an evolving resource, so stay tuned for more content - your contributions are encouraged.